The Siege of Hallwyl Castle by the Confederates!

 Fire in the roof!
 The Bernese are attacking!

-Under the seasonal theme "The Confederates are coming!
-Experiencing Stories about the Aargau fateful year 1415 "at the locations of the Museum Aargau, various exhibitions are dedicated to the topic.
-The new annual theme exhibition in various parts of Hallwyl Castle tells of war, siege and military tactics in the late Middle Ages.
+Under the seasonal theme “The Swiss are coming!
+Experiencing stories about the fateful year of Aargau in 1415 ”, various exhibitions on the subject are dedicated to the locations of the Museum Aargau.
+The new exhibition on the theme of the year in different parts of Hallwyl Castle reports on war, siege and military tactics in the late Middle Ages.

 1415 was the year in which the Bernese took the Aagrau together with the Swiss in no time.
 While most cities surrendered without a fight, the lords of Hallwyl prepared for the fight.
 There was a siege in which part of the castle burned and the besieged had to surrender.
 In the exhibition 6 tents show the military aspects of 1415.
 What did a siege mean for defenders and attackers?
 Which weapons were used, which siege types existed and how were the wounded supplied?
 These and other exciting topics are contents of the tent exhibition.